In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 10 열 (yeol)

-Numbers 10-19 in Korean
+Korean Numbers 10-19

 Now that we have the basic numbers in Korean, we will move on to the teens.

 The process of counting in Korean is to combine two or more number characters together to make a new number.
+This process of character combination is called stacking.

-With the teen numbers, all you have to do is take the character for 10, (Sino Korean system: 십 or native Korean system: 열), and add any number from 1-9 to the right of it to make the numbers in Korean.
+With the teen numbers, all you have to do is take the character for 10, (Sino-Korean system: 십 or native Korean system: 열), and add any number from 1-9 to the right of it to make the numbers in Korean.

-We can apply the same rule to the native numbers by combining 10 or 열 (yeol) and 1 or 하나 (hana) to make 열하나 (yeolhana).
+We can apply the same rule to the native Korean numbers by combining 10 or 열 (yeol) and 1 or 하나 (hana) to make 열하나 (yeolhana).

 Following this rule, the rest of the teens look as follows:

-Sino Korean numbers and Native Korean Numbers
+Sino-Korean Numbers and Native Korean Numbers

 12 십이 12 열둘